kartonfarkas/api_docs/source/suite/exports/export_responses.rst

      - The array must not be empty.
    * - sources
      - string
-     - array which defines sources
+     - Array which defines sources
      - * trackable_links
        * registration_forms
        * tell_a_friend